nullscreen/bh/README.md

 guarantees that your project won’t occur in any error when you `bundle update` and a new version of Bh is released.

-Adding 'bh' to your Gemfile is all you need!
+Adding `bh` to your Gemfile is all you need!
 From now on, you will be able to use any of the following Bh helpers in your Rails views.

 AlertHelper